kookoo55/miningftw/README.md

   - Miners are not overclocked.
 - Calcuations do not include power from PDU, immmersion tank, dry cooler, etc.
 - `annual_price_pct: 0.0` because I wanted to calculate a base case scenario where coin prices does not increase over the next 5-6 years.
-- Some values such as `difficulty_now` are fetched from the internet during the script.
 - Pool fee is set at 1%.
 - Bitcoin halving in 2028-03-16 is not included in calculations for simplicity.